Number: ADMIN 030

 6. Other actual or beneficial use.

-An annual survey of the use of bond financed facilities and equipment must be conducted by the Compliance Coordinator to determine if there is any private business use of such property.
-Copies of any leases, management contracts, research agreements and any other documents involving private business use of such property must be attached to the survey and reviewed by the Compliance Coordinator.
+An annual survey of the use of bond financed facilities and equipment will be conducted by the designated Compliance Coordinator to determine if there is any private business use of such property.
+Copies of any leases, management contracts, research agreements and any other documents involving private business use of such property must be attached to the survey and reviewed by the designated Compliance Coordinator.
+Said documents shall be retained by CWI as further set forth in Section VI hereof.

 An annual survey will be distributed by the Business Office to each department responsible for facility or equipment financed by tax exempt bonds.